 What’s wrong with using an anchor?

 Well…you don’t know what you don’t know.
-And I just didn’t know anything about anchors.
-When we purchased our first boat, Selene (pictured above) ,we’d take her out for a 3 – 5 hour sail and head to another marina.
-Over the course of 2 years, we spent time in 5 other marinas – never considering finding a quiet bay or an inlet to drop a hook.
+And I just didn’t know how to anchor a sailboat.
+When we purchased our first boat, Selene (pictured above), we’d take her out for a 3 – 5-hour sail and head to another marina.
+Over the course of two years, we spent time in 5 other marinas – never considering finding a quiet bay or an inlet to drop a hook.

 Looking back, we could have anchored in a bay for lunch but the old, mostly land-based Kim, always wanted to get to the final destination.
 Perhaps I was nervous about tying off and I just wanted to get it over with?
 Or maybe it was due to my reoccurring issues with seasickness?
 Or – could it have been the glass of wine that I was anticipating after what felt like a long sail?

 At least the new, totally sea-based Kim, is now happy to sail for the sake of sailing.

 Upon the mention of anchoring overnight, however, I’d shiver and say, ‘There’s no way I’d be able to sleep while anchored!
 What happens if it comes unearthed?’
 I honestly couldn’t understand how anyone could get a good night’s sleep when open sea or worse, rocks and land could gobble up the boat.

 Fast-forward to our new boat and our new life.

 When we first started on our around the world adventure aboard 56′ Britcan (pictured above) in April 2014, we went from Marina to Marina.
 In fact, up until the second month of our around-the-world sailing adventure I never even looked at our anchor.